lorians22/ChickenMap/README.md

 ![Add python.exe to PATH](./pythonPath.png)

 * At the end, you have the option to *Disable path length limit*.
 While not necessary for this program, it's a good idea to click that option.

-* After installation, verify that Python and pip are installed in a command prompt/Terminal:
+* After installation, verify that Python3 and pip3 are installed in a command prompt/Terminal:

   ```bash
   py --version